rli1010/AUCst/README.md

 # TwodimAUC

-Simulated example datasets under the regular visit scenario under the irregular visit scenario, each containing a short data recording the survival outcome and a long data recording the longitudinal biomarker.
+Simulated example dataset and sample code for calculating the two-dimensional AUC.

+Jing Zhang, Jing Ning, Xuelin Huang, Ruosha Li (2021+) On the Time-varying Predictive Performance of Longitudinal Biomarkers: Measure and Estimation.
+Statistics in Medicine.
+Accepted.